Career Paths to Explore

 - Drug Enforcement Agent – Every country is tasked with addressing drug trafficking problems and this job puts individuals on the ground level to detain criminals and clean up questionable activities taking place on our streets.

-- Coroner – This job tasks individuals with determining the cause of death, be it drug related, natural causes, violence, or other ways.
+- Coroner – This job requires individuals with determining the cause of death, be it drug related, natural causes, violence, or other ways.
 It’s a great position needed to help tie up loose ends in cases.

 - Deputy Marshal It’s important to maintain a stringent protocol regarding protection of the justice system, which is why this job plays such an important role.
 Not only are U.S. Marshals tasked with protecting judges, attorneys, and jurors, but they also work in tracking down fugitives on the run, protecting witnesses, and collection of assets.